JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_services.md

 Restrictions:

 * Service class must be `final`.
-* Constructor injection is not supported (since it is deprecated).
+* Constructor injection of dependency services is not supported (since it is deprecated).
 * If service is a [PersistentStateComponent](persisting_state_of_components.md), roaming must be disabled (`roamingType = RoamingType.DISABLED`).

 See [Project-Level Service](#project-service-sample) below for a sample.